-For many in higher education, their years at university are times of instability, frequent stress and destabilising changes in identity (Walker, Gleaves & Grey, 2006).
+For many in higher education, their years at university are times of instability, frequent stress and destabilising changes in identity (Walker et al., 2006).
 Correspondingly, the capacity to respond resiliently to stress has been found to predict positive outcomes in studies based in the USA, UK, India and Norway.
-These positive outcomes include better student mental health (Hartley, 2011), coping with stress (Stanley & Bhuvaneswari, 2015), retention (Bleasdale & Humphreys, 2018), academic performance (Allan, McKenna & Dominey, 2013; Hartley, 2011), and life satisfaction (Kjeldstadli et al., 2006).
+These positive outcomes include better student mental health (Hartley, 2011), coping with stress (Stanley & Bhuvaneswari, 2016), retention (Bleasdale & Humphreys, 2018), academic performance (Allan et al., 2014; Hartley, 2011), and life satisfaction (Kjeldstadli et al., 2006).
 Furthermore, it is valued by future employers as one of the most sought-after attributes during graduate recruitment, given its perceived importance in the work environment (Reed & Stoltz, 2013).
 Thus, to build student resilience is to develop increased potential for attainment, employability and well-being.
-Developing resilient students is particularly salient at the current time in higher education, given the statistics indicating a crisis of mental health problems in students and a correspondingly excessive demand placed on student counsellors on campus (MacAskill, 2012; Vaughan, 2018).
+Developing resilient students is particularly salient at the current time in higher education, given the statistics indicating a crisis of mental health problems in students and a correspondingly excessive demand placed on student counsellors on campus (Macaskill, 2012; Vaughan, 2018).

-Approximately 80% of UK students in higher education are aged 18-29 (Higher Education Statistics Agency, 2018) and are therefore within the stage of the lifespan that is widely known as 'emerging adulthood' (Arnett, 2000).
-Arnett devised the theory of emerging adulthood, and argues that demographic and societal shifts that have taken place over the past half century have meant that this period of the lifespan is now defined by ambiguity of adult status, instability of roles and identity, continued exploration of potential life directions, and the deferral of major life commitments such as marriage and parenthood until later in adulthood than used to be the case (Arnett, 1998; Robinson, 2016).
+Approximately 80% of UK students in higher education are aged 18-29 (Higher Education Statistics Agency, 2018) and are therefore within the stage of the lifespan that is widely known as "emerging adulthood" (Arnett, 2000).
+Arnett devised the theory of emerging adulthood, and argues that demographic and societal shifts that have taken place over the past half century have meant that

+CONTACT Oliver C. Robinson 🔯 o.c.robinson@gre.ac.uk 🗈 School of Human Sciences, University of Greenwich, Park Row, Greenwich, London SE10 9LS, UK this period of the lifespan is now defined by ambiguity of adult status, instability of roles and identity, continued exploration of potential life directions, and the deferral of major life commitments such as marriage and parenthood until later in adulthood than used to be the case (Arnett, 1998; Robinson, 2016).